SYNOPSIS

 -

-By default, MKS Toolkit commands store temporary files under /tmp.
+By default, PTC MKS Toolkit commands store temporary files under /tmp.
 To use a different directory for temporary files, set TMPDIR to the name of the directory you want to use.

 - TZ